Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

 So, how can you choose the right gallery plugin for your needs?

 Well, that’s the goal of this post.
 By going hands-on with both plugins and comparing them in a number of key areas, I’ll aim to help you to understand the key similarities and differences between the two.
 Here are the six areas I’ll compare them on:

 - Gallery content sources

 In general, both plugins are excellent options, but I think they have slightly different focuses.
-Modula is a better option for casual users such as bloggers, while Envira Gallery is a better option for heavy-duty users such as photographers or users who want to go beyond just images and video in their galleries (such as creating a gallery of WooCommerce products).
+Modula is a better option for casual users, such as bloggers, while Envira Gallery is a better option for heavy-duty users, such as photographers or users who want to go beyond just images and video in their galleries (for example, creating a gallery of WooCommerce products).

-To learn where my conclusions come from, keep reading the full comparison!
+To find out how I reach my conclusions, keep reading the full comparison!